basicallydan/danhough.com/_posts/2020-12-02-dont-rely-on-ci.md

 3. Later in Day 1, I forked off of the main branch,
 4. I created a new spec, based on one that my colleague had earlier modified.<br />I worked on it for the rest of the day.
 4. **On Day 2**, I made a pull request.
-5. Later that day, two colleagues reviewed my work, and approved it on GitHub.<br />All the pre-merge checks on CircleCI were passing, including tests and style checks.<br />I rebased, and decided to save the merge for the morning.
+5. Later that day, two colleagues reviewed my work and approved it on GitHub.<br />All the pre-merge checks on CircleCI were passing, including tests and style checks.<br />I rebased and decided to save the merge for the morning.
 6. Soon after, an error was found related to the code my colleague had deployed<br />They reverted the PR they had merged on Day 1.
 7. On the morning of **Day 3**, I merged my code.

-An hour or so later, another colleague tells me that a test I wrote was failing on the main branch, according to CircleCI.
+An hour or so later, another colleague tells me that, according to CircleCI, a test I wrote was failing on the main branch.
 How could this be, they said?
 It appears to have been passing on the branch it came from!

+What is the cause of this mysterious failure?

-I quickly worked out what it was from the test error: In case you haven't figured it out yet, the test I'd written was failing because one of it's `expect` clauses relied on code which had been reverted the evening before.
+Having so recently touched that test, I quickly worked out what it was from the error it showed me: In case you haven't figured it out yet, the test I'd written was failing because one of it's `expect` clauses relied on code which had been reverted the evening before.

-As far as I can remember, I don't think I've been burned by this particular problem before, though I'm sure I don't always merge fully-up-to-date branches.

-Perhaps I've never worked on a codebase as well-covered by tests as Jungle Scout's, or so well-served by CI tools.
-Or perhaps I've just been more diligent about rebasing my branches before merge in the past.

-Either way, the lesson is clear: You can have people review the code, the tests and style checks can report that it's fine and GitHub can tell you there are no merge conflicts - but a last-minute rebase before merging might still be worth doing.
+So, is there a lesson to be learned here?

+On one hand, the process is working.
+There was a merge error caused by the `git` equivalent of a race condition, we were told about it, and we were able to resolve it.
+Why bother running tests on the main branch before you deploy unless you are concerned that there is a chance they'll fail?

+Maybe the lesson is to keep on doing what we're doing.

+On the other hand, the process felt like it was disrupting the order of things.
+Something like this is often said: "if you have a reliable QA and CI process, then if something is on the main branch it should be deployable."
+And yet here was an anomalous case which suggested otherwise.

-One way to automate a solution to this particular edge case would be for CI to create a merged branch behind-the-scenes and run tests on _that_ before passing.
-I'll bring it up at our next engineering standards meeting.
-In the meantime:
+Perhaps, then, the lesson is that our QA and CI process isn't robust enough.
+Should CI create a merged branch behind-the-scenes and run tests on _that_ before allowing the branch to be merged?

-**Don't get lazy with the rebase!**
+I'm not sure.
+In the meantime, while I try to decide what the lesson is, I think I'll just rebase my branches more often.